 Help Guide: This website contains lots of information and helps you consider what practical steps you can take regarding a wide variety of mental health issues.
 Exploring topics such as addiction, anxiety, depression, bipolar and suicidal thoughts.
 They also provide articles on wellbeing topics such as sleep, exercise and healthy eating.

 Student Minds: Student Minds is the UK’S student mental health charity.
-This organisation is specifically aimed at university life and provides help advice regarding mental health and wellbeing.
-Including tips on how to support a friend.
+This organisation is specifically aimed at university life and provides help advice regarding mental health and wellbeing, including tips on how to support a friend.

 MIND: MIND is the leading mental health charity in the UK.
 They provide a broad range of information regarding ill-mental health, well-being advice, contact support information, counsellor information and contact as well as help line services.